datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 In that case, running greet would print "Hello World!" twice:
 The first time when say is imported and then again when greet calls the hello function.

+Python code files, regardless of whether they are modules or scripts, are executed immediately upon import.

 ---
 ## Running Scripts